-Grieving Mother of God and Dead Savior | Diptych**

-*Earlier version:* Grieving Mother of God and Dead Savior | Diptych, 2022
+Grieving Mother of God and Dead Savior | Diptych, 2022

-Tempera on wood from ammunition boxes abandoned by Russian soldiers on battle fields near Kyiv and rescued by Ukrainian deminers.
+Tempera on wood fragment from ammunition box abandoned by Russian soldiers on battle field near Kyiv and rescued by Ukrainian deminers.

 61 x 36.5cm | 24 x 14.4 in / each